Complete Characterization of Entanglement Embezzlement: Conclusions

-\textit{Conclusions ---} In Proposition~\ref{prop:puretomixed} we provided necessary and sufficient conditions for a deterministic $\locc$-conversion from a pure bipartite state to a mixed bipartite state.
+In Proposition~\ref{prop:puretomixed} we provided necessary and sufficient conditions for a deterministic $\locc$-conversion from a pure bipartite state to a mixed bipartite state.
 This extends the results already known for pure to pure state $\locc$-conversions, whether deterministic or probabilistic~\cite{Nie99,JP99A}.
 We then exploited this result to prove the topological equivalence of the newly defined star conversion distance between pure states and the trace conversion distance commonly used in literature.
 The star conversion distance exhibits a closed formula (Theorem~\ref{th:closeddist}).
 This is remarkable, since the mixed state $\locc$-conversion problem is NP-hard~\cite{Gur03}.

-The closed formula in turn allowed us to completely characterize universal embezzling families (see Def.~\ref{def:uef} and Refs.~\cite{vDH03,LW14}) in terms of a simple optimization problem stated in Theorem~\ref{thm:charEmbFam}.
+The closed formula in turn allowed us to completely characterize universal embezzling families (see Definition~\ref{def:uef} and Refs.~\cite{vDH03,LW14} for an analogous definition for LO) in terms of a simple optimization problem stated in Theorem~\ref{thm:charEmbFam}.
 With this characterization at hand, we discussed the uniqueness of the van Dam and Hayden family~\cite{vDH03}.
 For specific families of states generalizing the van Dam and Hayden family, we explicitly evaluated their star conversion distance to maximally entangled states and showed that they are only universally embezzling if they are exactly the van Dam and Hayden family, see Figure~\ref{fig:falpha}.
+Therefore, the van Dam and Hayden embezzling family shows unique properties even for protocols that involve classical communication, as already noticed in Ref.~\cite{vDH03}.
+This suggests a direction for future work, namely, to determine whether LOCC embezzlement implies LO embezzlement (the other direction is trivial), and therefore to investigate if classical communication is relevant in entanglement embezzlement or not.
 It is worth noting that so far, the research on entanglement embezzlement focuses solely on families composed of pure states.
 A more comprehensive theory of embezzlement that includes families of mixed states is yet to be developed.

-Originally introduced in the resource theory of entanglement as a generalization of catalysis~\cite{vDH03}, embezzlement has recently also been studied in other resource theories including non-uniformity~\cite{NMCJW15, GMNSYH15}, coherence~\cite{BCP14, BDG15, CZZZ19, ST22}, and athermality~\cite{BHORS13, HJ13, BHNOW15, NMCJW15, LBS21}.
-Moreover, fundamental limits for embezzlement have been proved in Ref.~\cite{RT22} and applied to the resource theories mentioned above.
-The results and methodology presented in this article can be extended to such majorization-based resource theories and provide new insights.